DavidRdgz/multree/README.md

 # multree
 Is a multivariate decision tree classifier.
-This classifier constructs a decision tree where the splitting hypersurface are not necessarily orthogonal hyperplanes.
+This classifier constructs a decision tree where the splitting hypersurfaces are not necessarily orthogonal hyperplanes.

 You might alternatively call these trees:

 - Support vector trees
 - Neural Trees

-- GLM trees
+etc.

 # Usage